Aeva/m.grl/docs/source/api_reference/m.graph.rst

 -  **visible** Defaults to true.
 May be set to false to prevent the node and its children from being drawn.

--  **priority** Defaults to 100.
-Determine the order in which all of the drivers are evaluated and cached.
-Set it lower if you want a node to be evaluated before other nodes.

 -  **sort\_mode** Defaults to "solid", but may be set to "alpha" to force the object to use the z-sorting path instead of state sorting.